Skip to main content

 How to tell if mortgage rates will go up or down

 As a result, it’s important to know if mortgage rates are going to go up or down.
-This is a really hard question to answer, but there are a few things we can explain that might help you.
-We’re talking about mortgage rates in this article, but a lot of these rules apply to other types of interest rates, and we’ll use the terms interchangeably.
+This is a complicated question to answer, but there are a few factors we can explain to help shed light on how it all works.
+A note: we’re talking about mortgage rates in this article, but a lot of these rules apply to other types of interest rates, and we’ll use the terms interchangeably.

 How to tell if interest rates are going up or down